 - 5.1.
-A member of the Committee shall have the following duties: - a) to deliberate on, and execute, the purpose and mandate of the Committee; - b) to attend meetings and work activities; - c) to vote when a motion is put to a vote; - d) to read, understand, and respect the Procedures and Rules, including the Code of Conduct, and any guidelines for the Committee.
+A Member shall have the following duties: - to deliberate on, and execute, the purpose and mandate of the Committee; - to attend meetings and work activities; - to vote when a motion is put to a vote; - to read, understand, and respect the Procedures and Rules, including the Code of Conduct and Procurement By-law, and any guidelines for the Committee.